Rajakani/rajakani.github.io/docs/applicationDesign/interviewQuestions.md

 modifiedDate: 2019-06-16
 ---

-## Why C# doesnt Support multiple inheritance.
+## Why C# doesn't Support multiple inheritance.
 The language designers preferred Composition over Inheritance incase of a Diamond problems arise.
 Also if the constructor want to call the base class method, its seems quite confusing if there are multiple bases.

-Its not that they couldnt solve this problem, they wanted the language to be simple.
+Its not that they couldn't solve this problem, they wanted the language to be simple.
 So they decided not to implement Multiple Inheritance.

 <!-- more -->
 [Interview with Chris Brumme - CLR Team](https://devblogs.microsoft.com/csharpfaq/why-doesnt-c-support-multiple-inheritance/)